-Volunteers offer time and skills in all areas of hospice: hospital in-patients, residents in care facilities and patients and families at home.
+Volunteers offer time and skills in all areas of hospice and palliative care: hospital in-patients, residents in care facilities and patients and families at home and in hospice.

 Many people, who have the choice, prefer to die at home, but this can be an overwhelming task.
 Trained volunteers can help.
 They are matched with families and come into the home to provide a companionship role.